Shows you the steps to refresh a refreshable clone from the Oracle Cloud Infrastructure Console.

 You can refresh a refreshable clone as follows:

-- On the Details page, from the More
+- On the Details page, in the Clone

 This shows the Refresh Clone dialog.